nekodo/jaguar/compiler/roadmap.md

 -   user-defined operators
 -   Hash-Array-Mapped-Tries as the data structure of choice:)
 -   better error messages from the typer
+-   module merging pass
+-   inlining pass
+-   patterns in bindings and lambda and fun params
+-   optimizations to get the compilation of the compiler below 10s
+    - it's now < 2s
+-   tests
+    -   Unit tests: for the compiler modules from lexer through parser to optimization passes and JS backend.
+These can be more picky but we should still strive to keep this stuff relatively quiet.
+    -   We can start with tests written in JS but the long term goal is to have them in JG.
+-   cross-module optimization as an option
+    - not an option, but it exists

 # Ideas